testjamesman/telemetryhub/README.md

     # Start the application as a background job
     Start-Job -ScriptBlock { C:\Users\Administrator\telemetry-hub\src\csharp-producer\publish\DataProducer.exe }
     ```
     The `Start-Job` command runs the application in the background.
-You can check the status of running jobs with `Get-Job`.
+You can check the status of running jobs with `Get-Job` and see their output with `Receive-Job -Id <JOB_ID>`.

 ### 7. Using the Web UI